807502278/ComfyUI_MaskGCT/README.md

 ## Model Download
 The model will automatically be downloaded from the source to the comfyui/models/maskgct directory.

-If you need to download the model manually, please organize the files as per the following structure:
+If you need to download the model manually, please organize the files as per the following structure.

 Note: When downloading individual files manually, the name of config.json may change.
-Download link (please download while preserving the original project folder structure):
+Download link (If you keep the original project folder structure during download, then you don't have to compare the files.
+):

 [whisper-large-v3-turbo](https://huggingface.co/openai/whisper-large-v3-turbo/tree/main)